aymensmida/Laravel-Crud-App/README.md

 Then edit `.env` file with appropriate credential for your database server.
 Just edit these two parameter(`DB_USERNAME`, `DB_PASSWORD`).

-6-Then create a database named `import_export_db` and then do a database migration using this command:
+6-Then create a database named `library` and then do a database migration using this command:
 ```
 php artisan migrate
 ```